Introduction

 INSERT INTO users VALUES (2, 'Bob');

-These commands create a database named test and a table named users with two rows.
+These commands create a database named test and a table called users with two rows.

 Step 4: Export the data using mysqldump